 External Identifier shall be set to the M2M-Ext-ID of the UE

-Idle Status Indication shall be set in order for the IN-CSE to be notified of when a UE transitions into idle mode
+Idle Status Indication shall be set in order for the IN-CSE to be notified of when a UE transitions into idle mode.

 Note: It is recommended that Idle Status monitoring is enabled in conjunction with the Availability after DDN Failure monitoring.
 This enables the IN-CSE to update the <schedule> resource with updated timing information, once the UE transitions to idle again.